emencia/emencia-django-forum/docs/install.rst

     * ``form_instance`` is the Form instance where it will be used from;
     * ``content`` is the value to validate;

-    This should return a string value.
+    Act like a Django form field cleaner method, this should return the cleaned value and eventually raise a validation error if needed.

 **FORUM_TEXT_MARKUP_RENDER_TEMPLATE**